andrewlinkedin/LinkedIn-159M-ACCOUNTS/README.md

-Yes, this means that for .012BTC	you can hack ANY linkedin user, and if they use the same password on other sites you can hack into there too.
-Their iCloud with all their personal photos, their email accounts, facebook and instagram are all vulnerable to being hacked once you have this database.
+Yes, this means that for .012BTC	you can hack ANY LinkedIn user, and if they use the same password on other sites you can hack into there too.
+Their iCloud with all their personal photos, their email accounts, Facebook and Instagram are all vulnerable to being hacked once you have this database.

 Enjoy and please help keep this leak private by not sharing it after you've purchased.